mathildetho/festit/README.md

-## Project 2 - Food
+## Project 2 - Festival

-With developer Johanna, David and Pierre.
+With developer Mathilde, Thomas L. and Benoît.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).